null93/aws-knox/README.md

     aws --profile pick ssm start-session --target $1 --document-name AWS-StartInteractiveCommand --parameters command="sudo su - \`id -un 9001\`"
 }
 ```

+Now you can SSH into an EC2 instance using the following command:

 ```
 ssh-aws i-00000000000000000